ben10dynartio/mygprocess/README.md

 ## Set up

 1. Clone this repository. `git clone https://github.com/ben10dynartio/mygprocess.git`
+2. Create pass file into `multipass` folder (see [Readme file](multipass/README.md))
-2. Go to the root of the repository.
+3. Go to the root of the repository.
 Build docker containers `docker compose up -d --build`
-3. (Optional) Set up CRON task if you want to process regularly ( `python myg.py fullupdate x` from inside the docker (not tested), or `docker exec -d myg-pyscripts python myg.py fullupdate x` from outside)
+4. (Optional) Set up CRON task if you want to process regularly ( `python myg.py fullupdate x` from inside the docker (not tested), or `docker exec -d myg-pyscripts python myg.py fullupdate x` from outside)